-There are other various other methods to help detect when you are most likely to be able to conceive a baby.
+There are various other methods to help detect when you are most likely to be able to conceive a baby.

 Note: Some lubricants can interfere with conception.
 If you are trying to get pregnant, you should avoid all douches and lubricants (including saliva), except those specifically designed to not interfere with fertility (such as Pre-seed).
 Lubricants should never be used as a method of birth control.

 EVALUATING YOUR CERVICAL FLUID

 Cervical fluid protects the sperm and helps it move toward the uterus and fallopian tubes.
 Cervical fluid changes occur when the woman's body is getting ready to release an egg.
 There are clear differences in how it looks and feels during the woman's monthly menstrual cycle.

 - No cervical fluid is present during the menstrual period.

 - After the period is over, the vagina is dry and no cervical fluid is present.

 - Fluid then turns to a sticky/rubbery fluid.